 When using Amazon SES with a shared IP address, a project can have only one sending domain, defined on the Settings > Project Settings screen or based on the web site associated with your Iterable organization.

-For other ESP configurations, you can define multiple sending domains on the Settings > Mail Domains screen.
+For other ESP configurations, you can define multiple sending domains on the Settings > Domains page.